 The secret to great product photos is to first start out with a quality photo

+So now you've got your photos and it's time to edit.
 But you might be thinking …

-“But my product photos look fine as they are without any editing.”
+“My product photos look fine as they are without any editing.”

 “If I edit them, it will throw off the colors or mislead customers about how my product looks.”